 Because Creative Systems ideas conceive in terms of the whole of intelligence—not just behavior and cognition—traditional written psychological tests are poor tools for making many of the needed discriminations.
-Below are a few more hands-on approaches.
-The first is a branching diagram test for honing in on your own temperament.
-The others, “Name that Tune” and “The Diversity Game” are experiences to do with groups:
+But there are a couple approaches often used at the Institute that help people learn more about both their own temperaments and the Creative Systems framework.
+They can can be used alone or together

 Personality Style Cards and the Diversity Game

-Another group of approaches often used at the Institute makes use of a set of Personality Style Cards.
-These cards have images, quotes, sayings, and observations on one side and diagrams of the personality styles most apt to respond to them on the other.
-The cards are included in the accompanying file which can be downloaded and the cards printed.
+One makes use of a set of Personality Style Cards.
+These cards have quotes, sayings, and observations on one side and diagrams of the personality styles most apt to respond to them on the other.
+The cards are included in the files below which can be downloaded and the cards printed.

 Application of the cards is limited only by the imagination of the user.
 At the simplest level, you can pick eight or ten cards that “ring true,” look on the reverse of the cards to see the types the cards refer to, and then read the appropriate informational sheets.
 In a group, you can select in the same way, then have people read their cards aloud, tell why they chose them, and let others ask questions.